Personal Tutoring Statement - staff supplement

 The ITO will monitor the attendance of all students at tutorials, and will notify a Personal Tutor when there has been any significant pattern of absences by one of their tutees.

 In Weeks 8 or 9 of each Semester, the Personal Tutor should check how their tutees are progressing in their coursework.
 By this time, at least the results of 1st courseworks for Informatics courses ought to be known.
-The ITO will help to provide Personal Tutors with the relevant marks.
+Coursework marks can be viewed by clicking the "View assessment details" button on the Assessment page of a student's EUCLID record.
 If there is any cause for concern with a tutee, the Personal Tutor should make contact with them to explore further and see whether any actions are needed.

 After the Semester 2 exam boards in mid-June, the Personal Tutor should check the exam results of their undergraduate tutees, again taking action if there is cause for concern.
 The Personal Tutor should note which of their tutees is expected to take resits in August.
 There is no need for distinct checking of results after all students' Semester 1 exams and after post-graduate students' Semester 2 exams: in each of these cases checking can be taken care of at the following regular one-to-one meeting.

 When tutees are expected at August resits, the Personal Tutor should check the results once they are known.
 A couple of days after the deadline for results, a Progression Board meeting is held, and shortly after that (currently no later than the end of week -1) progression decisions posted to the Euclid record.
 There is a "View Progressions/Awards" link in the right-hand column of the Euclid Personal Tutor page - the Progression Note will explain what the problem is.
 If you have tutees who cannot progress, you should get in touch with them to advise; they will also be asked to an interview with the Progression Officer or Senior Tutor.

 Further information is at progression guidance